murfalo/chamberr/README.md

 ## Testing

-For FF14SB, Chamber has been extensively tested to reproduce the officially distributed CHARMM FF14SB force field (with the exception of a few corrections discovered via Chamber).
-For modrna08, Chamber exactly reproduces all the parameters for FF14SB along with including additional parameters for representing terms with modified RNA atom types.
+Chamber's tests ensure that it exactly reproduces the officially distributed CHARMM FF14SB force field, excepting a few manually verified corrections.
+The included forcefields in this distribution are protein.ff14SB, RNA.OL3, and water.tip3p in descending priority.
+When including modrna08, Chamber's tests ensure that these parameters are maintained.
+Thus, the generated forcefield is confirmed to be a superset of FF14SB with the new modrna08 parameters.

 These tests are managed automatically through [GitHub actions](https://github.com/murfalo/chamber/actions/), but you can run them yourself with: